elhamePj/react-todo-list/README.md

     <li>
   check task as a done task via checkbox
       <li>
-  apply dark and light theme
+  apply dark and light mode

    ## installation
 If you want to try this project yourself: